mbutov/gradle-oom/README.md

 # gradle-oom

-Example of causing OutOfMemoryError when running JUnit tests with intensive logging.
+Example of causing OutOfMemoryError when running JUnit tests with many console println()-s.